Elethiel/AuPaintQuotation/_git.md

 git add --all
-git commit -m "start of Quotation (Customer Part)" git push
+git commit -m "start of Quotation (New Customer form in popup)" git push